dstockhouse/eaglesat-fprime/docs/Tutorials/MathComponent/Tutorial.md

 The implementation of the component will will have the following steps:

-1) Define the `MathOpPort` and 'MathResultPort' ports that are used between the components.
+1) Define the `MathOpPort` and `MathResultPort` ports that are used between the components.
 2) Define the `MathSender` component in XML and compile it.
 3) Implement the `MathSender` derived implementation class.
 4) Unit test the `MathSender` implementation component.